sass/sass/proposal/color-4-new-spaces.md

 #### `lab()` and `lch()`

-The `lab()` and `lch()` functions provide access to an unbounded gamut of colors in a space that's less perpetually-uniform but more widely-adopted than OKLab and OKLCH.
+The `lab()` and `lch()` functions provide access to an unbounded gamut of colors in a space that's less perpetually-uniform but more widely-adopted than Oklab and Oklch.

 #### `hwb()`